wintercms/docs/services-html.md

     // Twig
     {{ form_open(...) }}

 As you can see above, in Twig all functions prefixed with `form_` will bind directly to the `Form` facade and provide access to the methods using *snake_case*.
-See the [markup guide for more information](../markup/function-form) on using the form helper in the front-end.
+See the [markup guide for more information](../markup/function-form) on using the form helper in the frontend.

 <a name="opening-a-form"></a>
 ## Opening a form